Calculator-Online.net

 What is a Calorie Deficit?

-“A calorie deficit means consuming fewer calories than you burn each day”
+“A calorie deficit means consuming fewer calories than you need each day”

 This deficit of calories leads to weight loss over time.
 Conversely, consuming more calories than your body needs can lead to weight gain.